Oaseru17/iosloveaudio/README.md

 **View Builder pattern**

-With SwiftUI, navigation has been tightly coupled to the views, so Coordinator pattern though still achievable introduces a major boilerplate, the view builder pattern allows for the assignment of view building to a single class, thus provide a single source of truth for navigation and future changes in navigation flow.
+With SwiftUI, navigation has been tightly coupled to the views, so Co-ordinator pattern though still achievable introduces a major boilerplate, the view builder pattern i introduce allows for the assignment of view building to a single class, thus provide a single source of truth for navigation and future changes in navigation flow.
 This is available in the MainViewBuilder class

 **The benefit of modular architecture is numerous from the ease of onboarding new engineers.
 To rapid development and deployment.**